quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 If you want to enforce a map pool, you can use the minqlx plugin [`barelymissed/mapLimiter.py`](https://github.com/BarelyMiSSeD/minqlx-plugins/blob/master/mapLimiter.py) which provides a variable `qlx_enforceMappool` which you need to set to `1`, preferably in your `_myservers/autoexec.cfg`.
 You will find the Git repository containing the mentioned file as a [sub module](https://github.com/quakelive-server-standards/server-standards/tree/master/minqlx-plugins/_plugins) inside this repository.
 If you cannot see it, run `git submodule init`.

 Before creating your own map pools, this repository offers to you carefully crafted [standard map pools](https://github.com/quakelive-server-standards/server-standards/tree/master/mappools/standard) and also [evolved](https://github.com/quakelive-server-standards/server-standards/tree/master/mappools/evolved) ones that deviate from the standard.
-You can mount a `mappool.txt` file into you Docker container in the `volumes` section of a Docker service definition.
+Choose one and mount it into you Docker container in the `volumes` section of a Docker service definition.
 Replace the path on the left side of the colon with one pointing to another map pool file.

 ```yml
     volumes: